alkampfergit/personal-blog/codewrecks/content/post/old/2010/04/refactor-to-testability.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/04/image_thumb3.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/04/image3.png)

-The advantage of this approach is clear: first of all I do not modify the behavior of the code, because I did not modify code in the InsertData method, and then with lazy creation Iâ€™m able to get rid of initialization problem, if no one populate the DatabaseInserter property, the object simply creates an instance of the default inserter.
+The advantage of this approach is clear: first of all I do not modify the behavior of the code, because I did not modify code in the InsertData method, and then with lazy creation I'm able to get rid of initialization problem, if no one populate the DatabaseInserter property, the object simply creates an instance of the default inserter.

-This modification did not introduce bugs, because I actually did not change the code, but now with this little modification Iâ€™m able to write this function in a fixture.
+This modification did not introduce bugs, because I actually did not change the code, but now with this little modification I'm able to write this function in a fixture.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 private SutClass CreateSut()